ratbekd/Orientation_paper/README.md

 These data files are available online.
-Her, I put them for ease of access from R-studio.
+Here, I put them for ease of access from R-studio.